yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 # Lessons
-- Don't inject logger, but check your `$context` first --

-- Keep the number of dependencies to a minimum
+- Try to keep dependencies to a minimum
-    - Move all similar dependencies to a common class
-    - Move around dependencies until each class has as little dependencies as possible
+- Check your `$context` first

 ---
 class: center, middle, orange